zaccolley/pouchdb/docs/_posts/2014-03-22-html5-databases.md

 author: Nolan Lawson
 ---

 In 2009, the web had a problem.
-In the longstanding tug-of-war between native and web applications, which the web had been handily winning for almost a decade, native was finally starting to gain ground.
+In the longstanding tug-of-war between native and web applications, which the web had been handily winning for almost a decade, native was finally starting to gain some ground.
 What had changed, of course, was the emergence of smartphones and the ensuing mass migration to mobile devices.

-The appeal was obvious.
-Compared to the web, mobile was a more streamlined world full of chiclet-shaped applications [1], unburdened by the web's traditional principles of openness, standards, and decentralization.
-In contrast to the web, mobile applications &mdash; or "apps," as we began fondly calling them &mdash; were closed-source (usually), non-standards-based, and centrally distributed.
+In contrast to the web, "mobile" was a simpler, friendlier, more chiclet-shaped world, emphasizing ease-of-use over the web's traditional hangups of openness, standards, and decentralization.
+Unlike the web, mobile applications (or "apps," we started fondly calling them), were typically closed-source, non-standards-based, and centrally distributed.
 And they were winning.

 Of course, native apps must have been doing something right to earn their popularity, and the W3C wasn't too proud to sit down and take note.
 One area where they noticed the web was particularly weak was in client-side storage.